minecraftforum/rules-archive/rules/servers/rules.markdown

 * Bumping once every 48 hours on your support-related topic is allowed
     * This is only this section, and only if there are no replies from other people after that time
 * Posting "there is a plugin/mod for that" without linking that to the post is not allowed
-* Necroing (posting on an old thread) is not encouraged.
+* Necroing (posting on an old thread) is not encouraged
 * Read the pinned topics before posting to avoid unneeded spam for questions that are addressed in those topics

 #### Custom Server Software